Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 Besides polymerization, the members of this family also have the 3’ to 5’ and 5’ to 3’ exonuclease activity.
 However, the exonuclease activity lacks in some.

-Pol γ (gamma), Pol ν (nu) and Pol θ (theta) are the examples of the family A DNA polymerases.
+Pol γ (gamma), Pol ν (nu) and Pol θ (theta) are examples of the family A DNA polymerases.

 Interestingly, family-A DNA polymerases are similar to that of the DNA Pol I of E.coli.
-However, the major role of E.coli DNA Pol I is in DNA replication, it is not involved in other activity.
+However, the major role of E.coli DNA Pol I is in DNA replication, it is not involved in other activities.

 Pol δ (delta) and Pol ε (epsilon) are members of Family B, adds billions of nucleotides to the growing DNA strand and hence they are the true polymerase functionally.